PKGaspi/AsepriteScripts/README.md

 # Gaspi's Aseprite Scripts

 Welcome to my collection of Aseprite Scripts.
 They all aim to save you time doing specific and repetitive tasks.
 If you find yourself in this situation, you can ask me for a commission!
 Contact below.

 ## Installation

 1. Download or clone this repository.
 1. In Aseprite, go to File -> Scripts -> Open Scripts Folder.
 1. Copy the content of this repository's script folder into the opened script folder.
 1. In Aseprite, go to File -> Scripts -> Re-scan Scripts Folder.

 ## Scripts

+Even if some options may look complicated, they are all set in a default value so that they work straight away.
+If you're looking for more advanced and specific ways of export, take a look at them.

+***Note***.- Some of the scripts may mark the sprite as unsaved after executing. **NO** changes are made to the sprite if it's not indicated by the script description.
+However, some of the trickery involved causes the sprite to appear as modified.

 ### Export Layers